microconfig/microconfig/README.md

 ## Configuration sources

 Inside the service folder, you can create a configuration in key=value format.
-For examples we will use *.properties, but Microconfig also supports *.yaml.
+For the following examples, we will use *.properties, but Microconfig also supports *.yaml.

 Let’s create basic application and process configuration files for each service.
-You can split configuration among several files, but for simplicity, we will create single application.properties and process.proc for each service.
-Anyway, after configuration build for each service for each config type, a single result file will be generated despite the number of base source files.
+You can split configuration among several files, but for simplicity, we will create single `application.properties` and `process.proc` for each service.
+No matter how many base files are used, after the configuration build for each service and each config type, a single result file will be generated.

 ```
 repo
 └───core
 │    └───orders
+│    │   └───application1.properties
+│    │   └───application2.properties
-│    │   └───application.properties
+│    │   └───application3.properties
 │    │   └───process.proc
 │    └───payments
 │        └───application.properties